R&D Tax Reliefs review: Why is the government considering a single scheme?

 The SME scheme costs almost twice as much as RDEC and is, as it stands, significantly more generous.
 Yet HMRC estimate that RDEC incentivises £2.40 to £2.70 additional R&D for every £1 of public money spent, whereas the SME scheme incentivises £0.60 to £1.28 of additional R&D.

-Again, it’s clear that RDEC is considered to incentivise more R&D and therefore deliver better value for the UK taxpayer as well as boosting productivity.
+Again, it’s clear that RDEC has been considered to incentivise more R&D and therefore deliver better value for the UK taxpayer as well as boosting productivity.

 This drive to deliver value was confirmed earlier this year, when the Financial Secretary to the Treasury wrote in the R&D Tax Reliefs Review Consultation that any new system would be “underpinned by the effective application of taxpayers’ money”.